eddietheengineer/documentation/setup_guide/5_initial_startup.md

 ```
 Send: PROBE_ACCURACY
 Recv: // PROBE_ACCURACY at X:125.000 Y:125.000 Z:7.173 (samples=10 retract=2.000 speed=2.0
 Send: M105
 Recv: // probe at 125.000,125.000 is z=4.975000
 Recv: // probe at 125.000,125.000 is z=4.960000
 Recv: // probe at 125.000,125.000 is z=4.955000
 Recv: // probe at 125.000,125.000 is z=4.952500
 Recv: // probe at 125.000,125.000 is z=4.950000
 Recv: // probe at 125.000,125.000 is z=4.947500
 Recv: // probe at 125.000,125.000 is z=4.942500
 Recv: // probe at 125.000,125.000 is z=4.937500
 Recv: // probe at 125.000,125.000 is z=4.937500
 Recv: // probe at 125.000,125.000 is z=4.932500
 Recv: // probe accuracy results: maximum 4.975000, minimum 4.932500, range 0.042500, average 4.949000, median 4.948750, standard deviation 0.011948
 ```

 ## Quad Gantry Leveling (or Z Tilt)

-Run Quad_Gantry_Level or Z_Tilt (V2.2 or V1.6).
+Run Quad_Gantry_Level (Voron 2) or Z_Tilt (Voron 1).
 If the script errors out due to an “out of bounds” error, disable your stepper motors and slowly move your gantry or bed by hand until it is approximately flat.
-Re home your printer (G28) and then rerun the sequence.
-You may have to run it more than once—make sure that the adjustment value for each stepper motor converges to 0.
+Rehome your printer (G28) and then rerun the sequence.
+Make sure that the adjustment value for each stepper motor converges to 0.
 If it diverges, check to make sure you have your stepper motors wired to the correct stepper driver (check documentation).

 ## PID Tune Heated Bed